 Walking Soccer can be played outdoors or indoors with or without walls.
 The playing area must be rectangular with the length of the sideline greater than the length of the goal line.
 Playing area dimensions are adjusted depending on the number of players.
 A goal box, extending approximately 20' (6 meters) from each goal post and 20' (6 meters) from the goal line should be marked at each end of the field.
 If needed, a penalty spot is centered at the top of the goal box line.
-A "no-go" arc, arching out from each end of the goal post with a depth of approximately 5 feet shall be delineated with flat disc or shallow cup cones, dictating an area where no player from either team may enter while the ball is in play."
+A "No Go" Zone, a semi-circle, extending 3 feet outside of each goal post to a depth of approximately 8 feet, shall be delineated with flat disc cones.
+The "No Go Zone" is the area where no player from either team may enter while the ball is in play."
+The site manager may opt to create a rectangular "No Go Zone", instead of a semi-circle.
+When playing with goalkeepers, the site manager can opt to increase the size of the "No Go Zone."